vrockai/pipeline-test/docs/content.md

 ---

-## Dynamic alterations and ecological implications of rice rhizosphere bacterial communities induced by an insect-transmitted reovirus across space and time
+## Dynamic alterations and ecological implications of rice rhizosphere bacterial communities induced by an insect-transmitted reovirus across space and time.
+ 06.10.2024, _N Wu, W Shi, L Zhang, H Wang, W Liu, Y Ren, X Li, Z Gao, X Wang_

+_Oryza, Rhizosphere, Reoviridae, Plant Diseases, Bacteria, Soil Microbiology, Microbiota, Animals, RNA, Ribosomal, 16S, Plant Roots, Insecta, Plant Viruses_
+Cereal diseases caused by insect-transmitted viruses are challenging to forecast and control because of their intermittent outbreak patterns, which are usually attributed to increased population densities of vector insects due to cereal crop rotations and indiscriminate use of pesticides, and lack of resistance in commercial varieties.
+Root microbiomes are known to significantly affect plant health, but there are significant knowledge gaps concerning epidemics of cereal virus diseases at the microbiome-wide scale under a variety of environmental and biological factors.

 [Source](https://doi.org/10.1186/s40168-024-01910-0)

+10.1186/s40168-024-01910-0

 ---

-## Microbiome-induced reprogramming in post-transcriptional landscape using nanopore direct RNA sequencing.
+## Microbiome-induced reprogramming in post-transcriptional landscape using nanopore direct RNA sequencing
- 04.10.2024, _Z Xu, X Zheng, J Fan, Y Jiao, S Huang, Y Xie, S Xu, Y Lu, A Liu, R Liu, Y Yang, GZ Luo, T Pan, X Wang_

-It has been widely recognized that the microbiota has the capacity to shape host gene expression and physiological functions.
-However, there remains a paucity of comprehensive study revealing the host transcriptional landscape regulated by the microbiota.
-Here, we comprehensively examined mRNA landscapes in mouse tissues (brain and cecum) from specific-pathogen-free and germ-free mice using nanopore direct RNA sequencing.
-Our results show that the microbiome has global influence on a host's RNA modifications (m6A, m5C, Ψ), isoform generation, poly(A) tail length, and transcript abundance in both brain and cecum tissues.
-Moreover, the microbiome exerts tissue-specific effects on various post-transcriptional regulatory processes.
-In addition, the microbiome impacts the coordination of multiple RNA modifications in host brain and cecum tissues.
-In conclusion, we establish the relationship between microbial regulation and gene expression.
-Our results help the understanding of the mechanisms by which the microbiome reprograms host gene expression.

 [Source](https://www.cell.com/cell-reports/fulltext/S2211-1247(24)01149-5)

-10.1016/j.celrep.2024.114798

 ---